junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The light is dazzling green now.
 The color of emerald, of deepest forest, of bottled absinthe.
 The color of Dean's eyes.
 All too familiar.
 Irresistible.

-And then, his voice comes through, like a phone line with bad signal, the sound is cut, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.
+And then, his voice comes through, like a phone line with bad signal, the sound is clipped, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.

 "Come to me."
-He hears Dean's prayer.
+He makes out Dean's words.
 Near begging.
 Like every night when they were in the Purgatory.
 Back then, he would say, "I'll find you" and "We'll go home together".

 Castiel feels his heart clutching in the desperate desire to reply.
-He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, tight, feeling the warmth and solid.
+He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, tight, feeling the warmth and solidness.
 But he can't.
 He can't.

 He had leviathans on his tails back then.
 And now, the cracks when he crosses the border, it seems they always tear the space apart and keep leaking dangers and evil into the world, with Dean at the forefront.
 He barely managed to protect him and stop the damage last two times, he doesn't know if he can do it again, or if he wants.